 USE IT OR DON'T USE IT, BUT DON'T ABUSE IT:

-If there is any other information that is critical for us to know and is not captured elsewhere, include it in this section of your application.
-Do not include additional essays.
+If there is any other information that is critical for us to know and is not captured elsewhere, please include it.
+Examples of pertinent additional information include:

-- Explanation of why you do not have a Letter of Reference from your current direct supervisor.
+- Explanation of why you do not have a Letter of Reference from your current direct supervisor or peer

-- Any other information that you did not have sufficient space to complete in another section of the application (begin the information in the appropriate section).
+- Any other information that you did not have sufficient space to complete in another section of the application (please begin the information in the appropriate section)

 If you really have no explanation for something negative, don't bother writing about it.
 For example if your GPA is 2.9 and you have no good explanation for why it is 2.9, don't bother writing something that looks like a lame excuse.
 This is more likely to hurt than help you.
 In the same vein, don't waste the committee's time telling them that your GMAT is a much better indicator than your GPA (the opposite is also true).
 They have heard it before and they will look at both scores and can draw their own conclusions without you stating the obvious.
 That said, if you have a good explanation for a bad GPA, you should most certainly write about it.